God Speaks to the Prophets

 An “open vision” (1 Samuel 3:1) is a physically very tiring experience (Daniel 10:8–11, 16–19).
 Different prophets wrote of experiences similar to Daniel’s.
 Inspired dreams cause far less depletion of physical strength of the individual to whom they are given.

 In the case of Moses, he had a special privilege for God spoke to him directly.
 Moses didn’t see the actual being of God for no one can see God and live.
 The Lord said to Moses, “You cannot see My face; for no man shall see Me, and live” (Exodus 33:20).
 Moses saw some visible form that a man could endure to see and live.
 Therefore, the word “similitude,” in Numbers 12:6-8, is sometimes translated “likeness” (Deuteronomy 4:15, 16, 23, 25; Psalms 17:15; Isaiah 40:18; John 1:18 and 1 Timothy 6:16).

 Man can’t see God and live.
 If at the appearance of one angel, the Roman soldiers at the tomb of the risen Christ “became as dead men” (Matthew 28:4), what would happen when a fallen man is brought into the very presence of God?

-The Lord said, “And it shall come to pass, while my glory passeth by, that I will put thee in a clift of the rock, and will cover thee with my hand while I pass by” (Exodus 33:22).
+The Lord said to Moses, “So it shall be, while My glory passes by, that I will put you in the cleft of the rock, and will cover you with My hand while I pass by” (Exodus 33:22).
 The different preventive measures here recorded were for the purpose of protecting Moses.
 Man has never seen the Lord’s face (John 1:18; 6:46; 1 Timothy 1:17; 1 John 4:12).